s5bug/EmuFish/README.md

 Otherwise, you may be able to grab builds from GitHub actions, however these are built in `Debug` mode.

+Modern Macs require all applications and libraries to be `codesign`ed.
+At the present moment, this is not built-in to the GitHub Actions workflow, and if you are a Mac user, you will have to `codesign` EmuFish along with its libraries yourself.

 On a release, GitHub actions artifacts will be attached, built in `Release` mode, but as of writing no releases exist.
+Release builds should, at some point, come with signatures for both Windows and Mac.

 ## progress